smackers/smack/docs/installation.md

 To facilitate the installation of SMACK and its requirements, we provide an automated [build.sh][] script in `bin/build.sh`.
-Running this script on a fresh installation of Ubuntu or openSUSE Linux should actually result in the full installation of SMACK and its requirements.
+Running this script on a fresh installation of Ubuntu or openSUSE Linux should actually result in the full installation of SMACK and its requirements, apart from setting the required environment variables in your shell's `.profile`.
 However, we do not expect this script to work out of the box on all configurations.
 Instead, it can be used as reference guidelines for manual installation.

 **NOTE** A common omission is to forget to set the required environment variables after the installation process, as indicated in the end of the build